ibm-garage-dach/cloud-native-bootcamp-iks/lab-04-kube-pod-config.md

 - The container should expect to use `64Mi` of memory and `250m` CPU (use resource requests).
 - The container should be limited to `128Mi` of memory and `500m` CPU (use resource limits).
 - The container needs access to a database password in order to authenticate with a backend database server.
 The password is `0penSh1ftRul3s!`.
 It should be stored as a Kubernetes secret called `yoda-db-password` and passed to the container as an environment variable called `DB_PASSWORD`.
-- The container will need to access the Kubernetes API using the ServiceAccount `yoda-svc`.
+- The container will need to access the Kubernetes API using the ServiceAccount `yoda-sa`.
 Create the service account if it doesn’t already exist, and configure the pod to use it.
 - Create the pod in the "dev-**your initials**" namespace.

 ### Verification